Sales Tax Nexus Trends – What Amazon Sellers Need to Know

 Resources for Marketplace Sellers

-All of the new requirements are enough to make your head spin, but there places you can go to for guidance.
+All of the new requirements are enough to make your head spin, but there are places you can go to for guidance.
 The Sales Tax Institute is an excellent resource for online sellers to navigate all the changes.

 As a starting place, check out the Sales Tax Institute Nexus After Wayfair – What You Need to Know whitepaper.
 It’s a free resource to help you determine if and how you have sales tax nexus.